pavelkolodin/dedoforum-api/v2/dedoforum-api-v2.md

 All methods works via `HTTP` `GET` or `POST` methods and the request body sent as a `JSON` in body of `HTTP` request.
 See examples section at the end of document.

+## Token

+Token is a string to identify client.
+To get your token go to... and press the button [ahahaha].

 ## Common fields for all methods

 These fields applied to all methods.